vtexdocs/help-center-content/docs/announcements/en/new-facebook-business-extension-integration-app.md

 author: 5l9ZQjiivHzkEVjafL4O6v
 slug: new-facebook-business-extension-integration-app
 legacySlug:
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX has developed a new app for you to integrate your store with Facebook Business Extension (FBE).
+announcementSynopsisEN: 'VTEX has developed a new app for you to integrate your store with Facebook Business Extension (FBE).'
 ---

 Facebook allows you to list your products and to have a strategic presence on social networks like Facebook and Instagram, increasing the visibility of your brand.
 A new platform that integrates services and new features for businesses, called Facebook Business Extension (FBE), was recently launched.